-There is, however, very little if any empirical (or even anecdotal) evidence to support this effect.
-One study, a randomized experiment in the Metropolitan Police Service (United Kingdom), found no statistically significant differences in overall complaints made against officers with BWCs relative to officers not wearing BWCs, or in self-reported assaults on officers or injuries to officers with BWCs compared to those without.14 While it is possible, a hoped-for civilizing effect is not a strong consideration in the debate about BWCs.
+Thereis, however, very little if any empirical (or even anecdotal) evidence to support this effect.
+One study, a randomized experiment in the Metropolitan Police Service (United Kingdom), found no statistically significant differences in overall complaints made against officers with BWCs relative to officers not wearing BWCs, or in self-reported assaults on officers or injuries to officers with BWCs compared to those without.
+While it is possible, a hoped-for civilizing effect is not a strong consideration in the debate about BWCs.

-• Fewer civilian complaints
+Fewer civilian complaints

-Research generally supports the contention that BWCs will reduce civilian complaints against police.
+Research generally supports the contention that BWCs will reduce civilian complaints against police by a modest amount (on average, across studies to date, by about 17%).
 A number of studies have shown this effect.
 What is unclear from the research, however, is why BWCs reduce civilian complaints.
-The research itself notes that it could be because BWCs reduce police misconduct, or it could be that civilians, knowing that the incident is recorded, are dissuaded from filing frivolous complaints, or it could be that police are able to use BWC footage to resolve complaints informally, or even to persuade civilians that any complaint they have might go nowhere.
+The research itself notes that it could be because BWCs reduce police misconduct, or it could be that civilians, knowing that the incident is recorded, are dissuaded from filing frivolous complaints, or it could be that police are able to use BWC footage to resolve complaints informally, or even to discourage civilians from filing complaints [note.]

-· Reduced police use of force and deaths at police hands
+Reduced police use of force and deaths at police hands

 Much of the debate about BWCs has focused on the possibility that their use might reduce police uses of force.
 Advocates tout the potential for cameras to reign in police violence, while critics claim cameras will have no such effect, and that therefore BWCs are not worth the expense and other tradeoffs.
 Frequently, the Committee heard from BWC critics that cameras have not stopped police violence or brought back the victims of police shootings.
-The social science research is not entirely consistent on the effect on police uses of force.
-In the end, however, both sides of this debate are probably wrong in focusing on this effect as a strong reason either for adopting BWCs or for rejecting them.
-To expect BWCs to stop all police violence is to expect too much and miss the real focus of the potential value, or potential down sides, of BWCs.
+The social science research is not entirely consistent on the effect on police applications of force, but certainly it does not show consistent positive effects on police uses of force.
+An anticipated reduction in police use of force appears to have been the primary reason for rapid implementation of BWCs across many cities, following the release of a study that appeared to show such an effect in 2014.
+Subsequent research has not upheld that result, as a generalizable finding.
+However, some - and especially now proponents of BWCs - would argue that the debate may have become overly focused on this question.
+To expect BWCs to stop all police violence is to expect too much and miss other sources of potential value, or potential down sides, of BWCs.
 Reduction of uses of force simply is not likely to be a very significant factor one way or another, and the arguments both for and against BWCs do not really turn on this factor.